MicrosoftDocs/power-automate-docs/flow-docs/actions.md

 <a name="BKMK_GlobalMessages"></a>
 ## Global messages

- Unlike CDS for Apps workflows or [plug-ins](/powerapps/developer/common-data-service/apply-business-logic-with-code?branch=master#create-a-plug-in), an action doesn’t have to be associated with a specific entity.
+ Unlike Common Data Service workflows or [plug-ins](/powerapps/developer/common-data-service/apply-business-logic-with-code?branch=master#create-a-plug-in), an action doesn’t have to be associated with a specific entity.
 You can define ”global” Actions that can be called on their own.

 ## Next steps